Michael Armitage (artist): Career

 Armitage began as an abstract painter.
 In 2014, Armitage began to paint on lubugo, a Ugandan ficus tree bark cloth, rather than traditional canvas.
 One of these early lubugo paintings was Kampala Suburb, which depicts two men kissing "in the style of an Egyptian hieroglyphic".
 Armitage painted the piece after speaking to one of his sister's friends about the friend's experience as a gay man in Kenya, where homosexuality is illegal.
 Although Armitage attempted to exhibit the piece in Nairobi, he was unsuccessful, as the art centre he was working with was uncomfortable with the subject matter.

-Also that year, a director at London's White Cube Gallery found Armitage's work in a book about emerging painters.
+Also that year, a director at London's White Cube Gallery found Armitage's work in a book about emerging painters ('100 Painters of Tomorrow' by Kurt Beers, with an essay by Gregor Muir, then ICA London, Executive Director).
 His work began to draw attention after he joined White Cube gallery in 2015 and was included in several group exhibitions that year.
 In 2016, Armitage had his first solo exhibition in the United States at the University of California's Berkeley Art Museum and Pacific Film Archive.

 In 2019, his work was included in the 58th Venice Biennale.
 That same year, Armitage had a solo show of his work at the Museum of Contemporary Art in Sydney, Australia.
 In November 2019, one of Armitage's works, "The Conservationists" (2015), was brought to auction at Sotheby's, making it the first of Armitage's paintings to be auctioned; it sold for more than US$1.5 million.

 In 2020, Armitage had a solo show of eight of his paintings at the Museum of Modern Art in New York City, and his first exhibition in Africa at the Norval Foundation in Cape Town, South Africa, which was cut short due to the COVID-19 pandemic.
 The same year, he exhibited 27 of his paintings, as well as drawings and lithographs, in a show at Munich's Haus der Kunst entitled Paradise Edict.
 Armitage also selected 70 works by 20th-century figurative East African artists to be included in the show.
 A scaled-down version of the exhibition was brought to the Royal Academy of Arts in 2021.

 In 2020, Armitage also founded the non-profit Nairobi Contemporary Art Institute, which aims to promote contemporary art in the city.

 During the COVID-19 pandemic, Armitage began painting en plein air.

 In May 2022, the Royal Mint announced that he would design a new £1 coin for the United Kingdom, to be issued in 2023.
 Later in 2022, Armitage had an exhibition at the Swiss museum Kunsthalle Basel.

 In 2023 a new auction record was set for his works with Muliro Gardens (baboons) (2016), which sold for $2.24m at Sotheby's.
 In May 2025, Mpeketoni (2015) sold for $2.37m, also at Sotheby's.